Cambridge, Massachusetts: Squares

 Cambridge has been called the "City of Squares", as most of its commercial districts are major street intersections known as squares.
 Each square acts as a neighborhood center.

 Kendall Square, formed by the junction of Broadway, Main Street, and Third Street, has been called "the most innovative square mile on the planet", owing to its high concentration of entrepreneurial start-ups and quality of innovation which have emerged in the vicinity of the square since 2010.
 Technology Square is an office and laboratory building cluster in this neighborhood.
 Just over the Longfellow Bridge from Boston, at the eastern end of the MIT campus, it is served by the Kendall/MIT station on the MBTA Red Line subway.
 Most of Cambridge's large office towers are located in the Square.
 Kendall Square houses some of the biggest technological companies of the world, including Google, Microsoft, Amazon, Meta, and Apple.
 A biotech industry has developed in this area.
 The Cambridge Innovation Center, a large co-working space, is in Kendall Square at 1 Broadway.
 The Cambridge Center office complex is in Kendall Square, and not at the actual center of Cambridge.
 The "One Kendall Square" complex is nearby, but not actually in Kendall Square.

 Central Square is formed by the junction of Massachusetts Avenue, Prospect Street, and Western Avenue.
 Containing a variety of ethnic restaurants, it was economically depressed as recently as the late 1990s; it underwent gentrification in recent years (in conjunction with the development of the nearby University Park at MIT), and continues to grow more costly.
-It is served by the Central Station stop on the MBTA Red Line subway.
+It is served by the Central Square stop on the MBTA Red Line subway.
 Lafayette Square, formed by the junction of Massachusetts Avenue, Columbia Street, Sidney Street, and Main Street, is considered part of the Central Square area.
 Cambridgeport is south of Central Square, and bordered by MIT, the Charles River, Massachusetts Avenue, and River Street.